 Mold and naturally occurring vanillin crystals can sometimes looks similar on vanilla beans.
 This article is intended to help you correctly identify vanilla bean mold and instruct you how to clean or salvage old vanilla beans that may develop mold, if possible.

 A vanilla bean is an organic product and, like any organic product it can go bad.
-However, given the nature of the tough outer skin of the vanilla bean and the protective, naturally-occurring vanillin oil, it is surprisingly durable and usually salvageable.
+However, given the nature of the tough outer skin of the vanilla bean and the protective, naturally-occurring vanillin oil, it is surprisingly durable.